-- 3.8 The tables below show projected population growth in the four scenarios studied and compared with the Standard Method (as extended to 2041).
-The three tables show data for each of Cambridge, South Cambridgeshire, and Greater Cambridge as a whole. - 3.9 Focussing on the table for Greater Cambridge, it can be seen that the Standard Method projects there to be a 24.5% increase in population, with figures going as high as 41.9% for the maximum scenario with a 1:1 commuting assumption.
-The medium scenarios show population growth in the region of 29%-31%; a projected increase in the number of people of about 88,000-94,000.
+3.9 The tables below show projected population growth in the four scenarios studied and compared with the Standard Method (as extended to 2041) and as reported in the HERR.
+The three tables show data for each of Cambridge, South Cambridgeshire, and Greater Cambridge as a whole.

+- 3.10 Focusing on the table for Greater Cambridge, it can be seen that the Standard Method projects there to be a 24.5% increase in population, with figures going as high as 41.9% for the maximum scenario with a 1:1 commuting assumption.
+The medium scenarios show population growth in the region of 29%-31%; a projected increase in the number of people of about 88,000-94,000. - 3.11 It will be noted that population growth under 1:1 commuting is slightly lower in South Cambridgeshire than for the Census 2011 commuting scenarios.
+This is because at the time of the Census 2011, the District saw a small level of net outcommuting for work (and hence a 1:1 scenario retains some of the labour-supply that would otherwise be modelled to out-commute).
+Across the whole of the area however the 1:1 commuting shows higher levels of population growth, this is due to Cambridge seeing a level of net in-commuting for work.